 OpenStack runs on the power of key contributors.

-If you have helped out and want to attend the upcoming Project Team Gathering (PTG) or the OpenStack Summit in Boston but need funds for travel, lodging or a conference pass, the Travel Support Program is here for you.
+If you have helped out and want to attend the upcoming Project Team Gathering (PTG) or the OpenStack Summit but need funds for travel, lodging or a conference pass, the Travel Support Program is here for you.

 You don’t have to be a code jockey, either.
 In addition to developers and reviewers, the Support program welcomes documentation writers, organizers of user groups around the world, translators, Operators and Ask moderators.
 (The Support program doesn’t include university students, however, who are encouraged to apply for a discounted registration pass.)